kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 This takes too long.

-If instead we break down the components into reusable methods, we can make it easier to see if the code we are writing will work without having to wait for the whole feature to be written.
+If instead we break down the components into reusable methods, we can make it easier to see if the code we are writing will work, without having to wait for the whole feature to be written.

 {% highlight csharp %}
 static void Main()